CanTopay/qrhelper/README.md

 # QRHELPER
-An nifty helper class for some common thingys of IBM QRadar SIEM.
+An nifty helper class for simplfying some common operations on IBM QRadar SIEM API.

 # Usage:
 Provide below params while instancing the class;